 More than a collection of features

-Many clients ask to provide a breakdown before starting a project.
+Many clients looking for custom ERP development ask to provide a breakdown before starting a project.
 They assume that a project is a set of features; hence the developers can split the whole work into user stories, estimate every feature separately and calculate the number of days needed to implement the entire project.

 Those who have read my previous articles about ERP know why the statement above is not true.
 A usual procedure of launching a business management software consists of a) development, b) integration and c) feedback.
 So, development work (which is often mistakenly considered a merely technical thing) is only part of the big picture.
 Moreover, this part constantly changes depending on the feedback.

 If you ask your developers to break the entire project down into features, they will do that.
 But can it be considered a fair breakdown?
 No, it cannot as it does not contain integration procedures (which have significant influence on the timing) and does not take into consideration user feedback.

 There is a much better way to learn the work scope.
 Since there are three major activities in every project, an indicative breakdown should refer to all of them.
 From my experience, it looks very natural when a breakdown consists of development cycles, for example:

 - Contracts (establishing relationship between retailers and suppliers) - 2 weeks;